Imran4424/iOS-InterviewQuestions/Swift.md

 The primary characteristic of an escaping closure is that it requires special memory management and might involve strong reference cycles if not handled carefully.

+Step by Step breakdown of how escaping closures work